-Suddenly we came upon “The plain of Africa”.
-It looked exactly like the African savannah and as we looked we saw giraffes, ostriches, zebras, kudus, pygmy hippopotamuses, and wildebeasts all grazing together in total harmony.
+Suddenly we came upon “The Plain of Africa”.
+It looked exactly like the African savannah and as we looked we saw giraffes, ostriches, zebras, kudus, pygmy hippopotamuses, and wildebeests all grazing together in total harmony.
 Amazing.

-We turned a corner, and in front of us were nets, huge nets in the trees… an aerial trail in the trees is made of 1700 square metres of acrobatic nets.
+We turned a corner, and in front of us were nets, huge nets in the trees… an aerial trail in the trees made of 1700 square metres of acrobatic nets.
 Wow, what an adventure!
-We climbed onto the nets, no harnesses required, and from high up, in the trees, we could see over the African Plain….
+We climbed onto the nets, no harnesses required, and from high up, in the trees, we could see over the African Plain…

-To finish our visit we watched a remarkable high flying show where a collection of 120 birds (storks, pelicans, flamingo, eagles, vultures, kites, hawks, and multicoloured parrots) fly literally just a few inches above your head.
+To finish our visit we watched a remarkable high-flying show where a collection of 120 birds (storks, pelicans, flamingos, eagles, vultures, kites, hawks, and multicoloured parrots) fly literally just a few inches above your head.

 Editors Notes about Branféré

 We can concur with Nicola.
-Branfre is a great place to spend a day outdoors in Brittany.
+Branféré is a great place to spend a day outdoors in Brittany.
 We have been visiting for many years, and there always seems to be something new every time we visit.
 Entry prices start at 10 euros.
-If you’re looking for other places to visit in this part of Brittany you might also be interested in the Gardens of Broceliande, the submarine pens at St Nazaire, or La Gacilly (the home of the Yves Rocher company).
+If you’re looking for other places to visit in this part of Brittany, you might also be interested in the Gardens of Brocéliande, the submarine pens at St Nazaire, or La Gacilly (the home of the Yves Rocher company).